 - Look for an advanced workshop.
 If necessary, use budget to register.
 Attend workshop.
 Practice learning.
 Repeat.

 - Look for a conference.
 If necessary, use budget to register.
 Attend conference.
 Practice learning.
 Repeat.

 - Optional: Look for Call for Papers.
 Submit topics.
 If accepted, prepare a talk or experiential session.
 Run the session.
 Repeat.

 Appreciating the Result

 After two years, use telescope to observe where you were at the start of the process.

 Not all engaged couples become married.
 This is a fact of life.
 Not all people will become great or even mediocre Scrum Masters.

 Cake ingredients are very important.
 And yet, given enough premium whiskey, even mediocre ingredients will become a darn good cake to enjoy.
 Given premium books, workshops, experiments, workshops and so on, and given enough time, even a mediocre brain, stiff face, monotonous voice and handicap limbs will make a pretty darn good Scrum Master.

-I know, I know, some may find this post annoying, maybe even patronising.
+I know, I know, some may find this post annoying, maybe even patronizing.
 If you feel that way, I’m sorry.
 I truly am.
 As a fairly new avid runner I can relate.
 Before embarking on my running habit, I might have reacted in a similar way: “yeah, to become a runner you need to run and get a trainer.
 Tell us something new, Ilan”.
-And still, almost as soon as I started practising I knew, first hand, that this is true.
+And still, almost as soon as I started practicing I knew, first hand, that this is true.
 I need to practice, I need a trainer/coach and I if I believed the person that told me that, I should have also gotten my own heart rate monitor back then, I probably would have advanced better and faster.